ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 ## Issuance phase

-The issuance phase allows the client to construct `RedemptionToken` resulting from an interaction with a server `S` that it has previously interacted with.
+The issuance phase allows the client to construct `RedemptionToken` object resulting from an interaction with a server `S` that it has previously interacted with.
 We give a diagrammatic overview of the protocol below.

 ~~~
   C(cfgs,store,m)                                            S(s_cfg)